ISSN 2398-2969

 • Signs: gingival form usually presents as friable, hemorrhagic mass or erosive plaque.

-• Diagnosis: radiography essential to define tumor margin, biopsy provides definitive diagnosis.
+• Diagnosis: CT scan essential to define tumor margins and staging, biopsy provides definitive diagnosis.

 • Prognosis: low metastatic rate means that early treatment can cure.